grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/01 test builder.md

 - Speeding up the test creation.
 - Instructing with the [k6 API](/javascript-api).
-- Collaborating with non-coders into the test creation.
+- Collaborating with non-coders in test creation.

 ![k6 Test Builder](images/test-builder.png)